 Social Contribution ActivitiesEmployee Volunteer Activities

-In August 2018, about 80 people consisting of Marubeni Group employees and their families helped to pick blueberries at a farm run by NPO Bunka Gakushu Kyodo Network, which receives grants from the Marubeni Foundation.
+In August 2019, about 80 people consisting of Marubeni Group employees, their families and friends helped to pick blueberries at a farm run by NPO Bunka Gakushu Kyodo Network, which receives grants from the Marubeni Foundation.
 The NPO conducts a job training program to help youths who have experienced periods of withdrawal to return to interacting in society by making and selling bread.

 In addition to blueberries, the farm produces bread ingredients such as wheat and sweet potatoes.
 The gathered blueberries will be used to make bread and jam, and sold at the NPO’s bakery.

 TFT is a social contribution program that began in Japan as a way to simultaneously alleviate famine in developing countries as well as obesity and lifestyle diseases in developed countries.
 When employees purchase an eligible healthy dish, 20 yen, which is the cost of a meal in developing countries, is donated toward funding school meals.
 At Marubeni, the company matches the employee donations, so that purchase of each meal can provide school meals for two.

 “Minnade Nuno Chokkin (Everybody Cut Material)” is a program organized by the NPO Caring for Young Refugees (CYR).
 Supporters cut out material according to patterns for stuffed toys, and Marubeni adds a monetary donation and sends the materials to Cambodia.
 Instead of sending finished products, this supports local manufacturing and provides impoverished women an opportunity to earn cash income.
 The program also aims to develop teachers by showing them ways to play with the produced toys.

 Donation of Spoiled Postcards, Used Stamps, and Clothing